Steve-Fenton/stevefenton.co.uk/src/pages/about-me/articles-elsewhere.md

 ### AI white papers

 - [The AI Pulse report](https://octopus.com/publications/ai-pulse-report) \
-  The goal of this report was to explore current AI adoption patterns, AI capabilities, AI’s impact on developers, and identify recommendations for a sustainable path forward.
+  The goal of this report was to explore current AI adoption patterns, AI capabilities, AI's impact on developers, and identify recommendations for a sustainable path forward.